kurto8/SHAREXP/README.md

 # Sharexp

-## Helps you with the job hunt
-It has a robust set of useful features
+## Share memorable travel experiences with friends and family